Baptism is one of the two sacraments recognised by the

 In the baptismal service those appropriate adults profess their own faith and promise to give the child a Christian upbringing.

-In the case of adult baptism, the person themselves makes the appropriate promises.
+In the case of adult baptism, the person makes the appropriate promises on their own behalf.

 It is a deeply spiritual moment when you recognise the wonder of life and love after having a child.
 Words can't explain that sense of joy and grace.